Ryo-N7/Ryo-N7.github.io/_posts/2021-07-26-jleague-2021-midseason-review.md

 </tbody>
 </table>

-Some players have “aged out” of this list like Tsuyoshi Watanabe (who was still eligible for the U-23/24 Olympic squad) while others just haven’t kicked on from last season, along with several exciting new additions.
+Some players have “aged out” of the list from the 2020 season review like Tsuyoshi Watanabe (who was still eligible for the U-23/24 Olympic squad) while others just haven’t kicked on from last season, along with several exciting new additions.
 Notable exclusions include players like **Daiki Kaneko**,